Lack of a thermodynamic finite-temperature spin-glass phase in the two-dimensional randomly-coupled ferromagnet: Results and conclusions

 \section{Results and conclusions}

 We have performed large-scale Monte Carlo simulations of the Hamiltonian in Eq.~\eqref{eq:ham} for system sizes $L \gg \ell$ and $\lambda = 0.50$ and $0.75$.
 Our results for the Binder cumulant---which should display a crossing if there is a finite-temperature transition---are summarized in Fig.~\ref{fig:binder}.
 The Binder cumulant for the spin-glass order parameter $g_{\rm q}$ does not show a crossing down to low temperatures for both values of $\lambda$ studied.
-In addition, a finite-size scaling of the data for $\lambda = 0.75$ (inset) strongly suggests that $T_c = 0$.
-Furthermore, the magnetization $m^2$ as a function of the temperature $T$ decreases with increasing system sizes for both values of $\lambda$ studied (see insets).
+In addition, a finite-size scaling of the data for $\lambda = 0.75$ shown in Fig.~\ref{fig:binderscale} strongly suggests that $T_c = 0$.
+Furthermore, the magnetization $m^2$ as a function of the temperature $T$ decreases with increasing system sizes for both values of $\lambda$ studied (see Fig.~\ref{fig:binder}).
 Based on these results, we conclude that the system is in a {\em paramagnetic} state for both $\lambda = 0.50$ and $0.75$ in the thermodynamic limit.

 Our results show that the model introduced in Ref.~\cite{lemke:96} and studied in detail in subsequent publications \cite{parisi:98,lemke:99,hartmann:01d} does not exhibit a finite-temperature spin-glass transition in the thermodynamic limit for values of the parameter $\lambda$ where it is expected to show such behavior.
-In particular, as suggested in Ref.~\cite{parisi:98}, for large system sizes the model is in the paramagnetic phase.
-While Ref.~\cite{parisi:98} only find ``{\em strong evidence}'' for this second crossover from spin glass to paramagnet, here we show that, indeed, the thermodynamic limit is a paramagnetic phase at finite temperature.
+In agreement with the results of Ref.~\cite{parisi:98}, however for larger system sizes and and better statistics, we show that, indeed, the thermodynamic limit is a paramagnetic phase at finite temperature.
 This also means that deducing a finite-temperature behavior from zero-temperature simulations can be dangerous when the system sizes are not in the thermodynamic limit \cite{hartmann:01d}.
 Given recent interest in inducing finite-temperature spin-glass transitions in quasi-planar topologies \cite{katzgraber:14}, we conjecture that adding any set of interactions that do not grow with the system size to a nearest-neighbor lattice will likely not result in a finite-temperature spin-glass transition.